Impact of Cosmic Ray Distribution on the Growth and Saturation of Bell Instability: Analytic Theory

 Using Equation \ref{eq:drift_speed} for $v_d$ and Equation \ref{eq:mean_momentum} for $p_d$, we calculate $\xi$ from Equation \ref{eq:xi_gupta_2021} for any general CR distribution function boosted with speed $v_b$.

 NRSI saturates when the transverse magnetic field $B_{\perp}$ satisfies the condition

 The factor of $1/4$ arises because the free energy in CR anisotropy pressure is distributed among eight components: three pressure components of plasma ions, three pressure components of plasma electrons (jointly result in plasma heating), and two transverse components of magnetic pressure \citep{zacharegkas2024modeling}.
-Equation \ref{eq:xi_vs_saturation} gives the maximum possible value of the saturated field for NRSI for any general CR distribution.
+Equation \ref{eq:xi_vs_saturation} gives the \textit{maximum possible value} of the saturated field for NRSI for any general CR distribution\footnote{We can compare the ``driven" and the ``periodic-box" simulations from \citet{zacharegkas2024modeling} and \citet{gupta_2021}, respectively.
+In both studies, the parameter $\xi$ (or $\xi_0$) is proportional to the initial CR anisotropy pressure, and the saturated (maximum or peak) magnetic field roughly scales with this parameter.
+In both simulation setups, the quenching of the CR current in the background plasma frame causes NRSI to saturate; thus, the same scaling of the saturated magnetic field with the initial anisotropy pressure applies to both.}.